Zenawi777/Zenawi777/README.md

-### Skills and Experience acquired from work, projects completed while studying at university, and self study
+### Skills and Experience acquired from work, Bootcamps, projects completed while studying at university, and self study

 * I’m currently working as The Lead Teacher for Physics and have previously worked on other projects.
 I have experience